 - Live in Victoria, New South Wales, Queensland, Western Australia, Northern Territory or Tasmania

-- Live within one hour of 24-hour emergency medical care
+- Live within two hours of 24-hour emergency medical care

 - Understand and speak English